poladinesh/poladinesh.github.io/CKA.md

 Two types of setups:
 1. manual - everything should be downloaded and installed from scratch
 2. kubeadm install - kubeadm will install all the dns, etcd, kube-api-server & other components

 kube-api-server:
 In a kubeadm setup:
-kube-api server yaml file location -> /etc/kubernetes/manifests/kube-apiserver.yaml --> when done using kubeadm setup In a non-kubeadm setup: we can inspect the service using the service: cat /etc/systemd/system/kube-apiserver.service
+kube-api server yaml file location -> /etc/kubernetes/manifests/kube-apiserver.yaml --> when done using kubeadm setup

+In a non-kubeadm setup:
+We can inspect the service using the service: cat /etc/systemd/system/kube-apiserver.service

 option --etcd-servers is where we specify the etcd server location in the form of a url

-Controller-Manager: continuously monitors all the components in the system and bring them to desired state
+Controller-Manager: Continuously monitors all the components in the system and bring them to desired state
-1) watch status
+1. watch status
-2) remediate situation
+2. remediate situation

-Node-Controller: responsible for monitoring the status of nodes node monitor period: 5 seconds ---> checks nodes every 5 seconds node monitor grace period: 40 seconds ----> waits for 40 seconds before node is marked as down pod eviction timeout: 5 minutes ----> waits for 5 minutes before scheduling the pods on bad node to a healthy node
+Node-Controller: Responsible for monitoring the status of nodes node monitor period: 5 seconds ---> checks nodes every 5 seconds node monitor grace period: 40 seconds ----> waits for 40 seconds before node is marked as down pod eviction timeout: 5 minutes ----> waits for 5 minutes before scheduling the pods on bad node to a healthy node